vtsMwlyn/zenbu-kaemasu-olshop/README.md

 ## Database

 This web application uses database to store and retrieve its data.
+This database is developed using MySQL and Laravel Eloquent Model.
 Here below are the tables used in this web application:
 - roles table, to store roles available in this web application which are buyer and seller.
 - users table, to store user credential that will be used to log in.
 - categories table, to to store product categories available in this web application which currently are fashion, electronics, tools, healthcares, food & beverages, gadget, and kitchen.